 - Has known active hepatitis B (e.g., hepatitis B surface antigen [HBsAg] reactive) or hepatitis C (e.g., hepatitis C virus [HCV] ribonucleic acid [RNA] [qualitative] is detected)

-I. To determine the rate of prostate specific antigen (PSA) < nadir + 2 ng/mL at 15 and 24 months in patients with non-castrate levels of testosterone in each study arm.
+III.
+To assess if the rate of prostate specific antigen (PSA) < nadir + 2 ng/mL at 15 months in patients with non-castrate levels of testosterone is greater than the historical control for each arm.
+(Cohort 2)

-I. To determine the rate of testosterone-PSA uncoupling in each study arm.
+I. To determine the rate of testosterone-PSA uncoupling in each study arm in cohort 2.

 II.
-To estimate time to clinical progression in each arm.
+To estimate time to clinical progression in each study arm in cohort 2.

-IV.
-To estimate progression-free survival (PFS) in each study arm.
+III.
+To estimate progression-free survival (PFS) in each study arm in cohort 2.

-I. To assess peripheral and tumor-based biomarkers of response and resistance.
+I. To assess peripheral and tumor-based biomarkers of response and resistance for both cohorts.

 II.
-To define the treatment-induced effects on circulating immune cells.
+To define the treatment-induced effects on circulating immune cells for both cohorts.

 III.
-To explore the remodeling of circulating T cell repertoire.
+To explore the remodeling of circulating T cell repertoire for both cohorts.

 IV.
-To explore the concordance of PSMA-positron emission tomography (PET) scanning with conventional imaging in oligometastatic prostate cancer patients.
+To explore the concordance of prostate-specific membrane antigen (PSMA)-positron emission tomography (PET) scanning with conventional imaging in oligometastatic prostate cancer patients for both cohorts.

 Patients receive androgen deprivation therapy (ADT) including leuprolide acetate intramuscularly (IM) at baseline and then every 3 months for 3 doses, prednisone orally (PO) daily for 12 months, and abiraterone acetate PO daily for 12 months in the absence of disease progression or unacceptable toxicity.
 Patients are then randomized into 1 of 2 arms.

 ARM I: Patients receive pembrolizumab intravenously (IV) over 30 minutes on day 1.
-Patients also undergo stereotactic body radiation therapy (SBRT) every other day (QOD) over 10-14 days.
-Treatment with pembrolizumab repeats every 21 days for up to 13 courses in the absence of disease progression or unacceptable toxicity.
+Patients also undergo stereotactic body radiation therapy (SBRT) for 5 treatments over 10-21 days.
+Treatment with pembrolizumab repeats every 21 days for up to 13 cycles in the absence of disease progression or unacceptable toxicity.

-ARM II: Patients receive TLR9 agonist SD-101 intratumorally 1-2 weeks before cycle 1 day 1 and 21 days later.
-Patients also receive pembrolizumab IV over 30 minutes on day 1 and undergo SBRT QOD over 10-14 days.
-Treatment with pembrolizumab repeats every 21 days for up to 13 courses in the absence of disease progression or unacceptable toxicity.
+ARM II: Patients receive TLR9 agonist SD-101 intratumorally 1-5 weeks before cycle 1 day 1 and 1-3 weeks after cycle 1 day 1.
+Patients also receive pembrolizumab IV over 30 minutes on day 1 and undergo SBRT for 3-5 treatments over 10-21 days.
+Treatment with pembrolizumab repeats every 21 days for up to 13 cycles in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, patients are followed up every 12 weeks for up to 3 years.